Six Weeks of Sananga: The Traditional Eye Drops That Sting Like Fresh Chilli

 What benefits did I notice?

-I can't help but bring a degree of curious scepticism when it comes to various claims about resetting or rebalancing one's energetic field.
+I can't help but bring a degree of curious skepticism when it comes to various claims about resetting or rebalancing one's energetic field.
 I mean, how accurately and objectively can we quantify these claims?
 How do we know what shift is attributable to the actual modality, and to the power of placebo??

 The ultimate answer might be, does it really matter?